 For smaller amounts of specialty grains I usually just put the whole bag of grains inside a FoodSaver bag and vacuum seal it.

-You can also use Mason jars along with your FoodSaver’s Accessory port to store grain.
+You can also use Mason jars along with your vacuum sealer’s accessory port with a compatible jar sealer to store grain.
 Using my rule of thumb 1.25 lbs per liter, the half gallon size jars should hold around 2.36 lbs of grain and the quart jars should hold around 1.17 lbs of grain.
 Mason jars are reusable, oxygen impermeable and you can easily see the contents.